What is Hypothalamus?

 In females, oxytocin is responsible for:

-- Stimulates and release milk in lactating mothers.
+- Stimulating and releasing milk in lactating mothers.

 - Signalling contractions of the womb during labour.

-- Controls blood pressure by dilation and constriction of blood vessels.
+- Controlling blood pressure by dilation and constriction of blood vessels.

 - Which hormone is called the happy hormone?

 Serotonin is a chemical messenger that has a wide variety of functions in the human body.
 It is also called the happy hormone as it contributes to well being and happiness.